Tomislav-Mi/expenses/README.md

      - Using "keys" and why React needs them
      - Conditional return statements
      - Dynamic styles
+     - useEffect(), a.k.a. how I learned to make infinitives loops in React

 <details><summary>The origin of JSX</summary>
 <p>